If It HAS To Happen: The Pros & Cons of 76 Place In Market East / Chinatown (but it doesn’t have to happen)

 3. The Feel of a Center City Arena

 Walking to the arena has a different feel.
 The stadium glow on a random Wednesday, it’s palpable.
 Even when they suck again, which they will, I think it’s a bonus.
-By the time this arena is up and running Embiid will be retired and they likely won’t be a perennial title contender (which is a streeettttchhh to say even now) but even if they stink, I think the glow and allure of a center city arena will bring a different feel to the city.
+By the time this arena is up and running Embiid will be retired and they likely won’t be a perennial title contender (which is a streeettttchhh to say even now) but even if they stink, I think the glow and allure of a Center City arena will bring a different feel to the city.
 One can assume the outer walls of 76 Place will do more than promote Sixers games, especially in their infantile stage as they seek to win over the area for fucking up the community.

 Not that the Sixers have an attendance problem at this time, but the Center City location will brighten darker times… a la, The Process.

-I don't like the name...
-76 Place sounds like a West Philly row home where the roommates put on art exhibits to make rent.
+“76 Place” sounds like a West Philly row home where the roommates put on art exhibits to make rent.

 4. The Economic Boost